 Psychology has failed on a number of fronts, largely because it makes some very serious errors insofar as its fundamental tenets are concerned.
 First among these is its understanding of the Hippocratic Oath.

 The Hippocratic Oath is one of the principle tenets of medicine, and later of psychology understood as a medical field, and is generally rendered, "Above all, do no harm."
-However, modernist psychologists look at harm as a synonym for pain, which it is not; pain is very often necessary in order for us to be healthy.
+However, modernist psychologists tend to look at harm as a synonym for pain, which it is not; pain is very often necessary in order for us to be healthy.
 We require stress; without stress, there is no growth.
 So by equating harmful with painful, we remove from human development what is most necessary for its effectiveness: suffering.
-Man requires suffering if he is not to remain forever a boy.
-Suffering makes us resilient, and thus actually reduces suffering in the long term, whereas a lack of suffering makes us overly fragile, and thus more susceptible to suffering- a paradox lost on modernists.
-And so by focusing not on resilience but rather on avoiding uncomfortable truths and on re-engineering the world to be less painful, psychologists have created a breeding ground for psychological cripples.
+Man requires suffering if he is not to remain forever a boy; the same applies to women, of course, though in a slightly different way.
+Suffering makes us resilient, and thus actually reduces suffering in the long term, whereas a lack of suffering makes us overly fragile, and thus more susceptible to suffering- a paradox lost on modernists, who are very often influenced by 18th and 19th century utopianism.